Rajesh Khullar: Joint Secretary, Ministry of Finance

-Government of Haryana
+Principal Secretary to Chief Minister, Haryana

 In November 2015, Khullar was appointed Principal Secretary to Chief Minister, Haryana.
 He also served as the Chairman of Haryana State Industrial and Infrastructure Development Corporation (HSIIDC) and Haryana Financial Corporation.
 In Haryana, Khullar inspired farmers to conserve water, promoted the use of digital governance tools, and designed schemes to curb female foeticide.
 He demitted office in October 2020 upon his appointment as Executive Director at the World Bank Group by the Appointments Committee of the Cabinet (ACC), chaired by the Prime Minister of India.